kiayaand20/Project-2/README.md

 ### Threats:

 Although I have a clear vision of what needs to be done, it will be vital to monitor the designated timeframes for each task.
-This will ensure the project stays on track for completion, based on the project schedule, and allow time to ask for assistance if needed.
+This will ensure the project stays on track for completion, and allow time to ask for assistance if needed.